sws2apps/sws2apps-docs/organized/blog/2024-04-17-midweek-scheduling.md

 Let's see how Organized app can help you to make midweek meeting planning more efficient and free up some extra time for another important tasks in theocratic life and congregation.

-## Sometimes challanges may arise
+### Sometimes challanges may arise

 Meeting scheduling is a precious responsibility given by Jehovah and an opportunity to serve our congregations.
 However, we may encounter challenges due to imperfections in ourselves and the current world around us.
 One of the main challenges of creating our meeting schedules is the time it takes – often 2-3 hours or more each month.
-This involves carefully selecting the right person for each assignment, checking for assignment conflicts, copying and pasting part names from our workbook from jw.org or JW Library, and calculating time allocations.
+This involves carefully selecting the right person for each assignment, checking for assignment conflicts, copying and pasting part titles from our workbook from jw.org or JW Library, and calculating time allocations.
 In addition, filling out and printing PDF templates, as well as Meeting assignment forms (S-89), require additional effort.
 As a result, many congregations have a separate brother, known as the assistant of the midweek meeting overseer, who helps with these tasks.
 This assistance includes filling out information and distributing meeting assignment forms, adding a few more hours of work each month.

-:::tip[How Organized can help you?]
+:::tip

 What if we told you that you can reduce your monthly meeting scheduling process from 3-5 hours to just 10-15 minutes, including double-checks and manual adjustments?